 |Temperature Requirements||65 to 70 degrees Fahrenheit||95 to 100 degrees Fahrenheit|

-What Are The Characteristics of Zoysia Grass?
+What Are the Main Characteristics of Zoysia Grass?

 – A Warm-Season Grass With Cold Tolerance